tedkotz/cards60/Readme.md

 reverses the direction of
 play.
 First to shed their
 hand scores cards in all
-opponent's hands
+opponent's hands.
-50 for 8s, rank for
+50 for 8s, face value for
 numbers and 10 for others.
+2 common additional rules:
+4 works like 2, but draws
+4 cards.
+When playing your
+2nd to last card you must
+announce it.

 #### Go Fish
 *Players 2-8*